 We always talk about how much we love Yorkville, home to Crystal Blu, Exhibit and soon 1 Yorkville condos in Toronto.
 But did you know there’s another neighbourhood called Yorkville in Manhattan, New York?
-Let’s take a look at both neighbourhoods to determine which of the two Yorkvilles is the best.
+Let’s take a look at both neighbourhoods to determine which of the two Yorkville is the best.

 Toronto: Yorkville is a luxurious neighbourhood located in the heart of one of Canada’s most vibrant cities.
-It is a former village, and is a part of The Annex officially.
+It is a former village and is a part of The Annex officially.
 Back in the 1960s, Yorkville was the bohemian and hippie cultural capital of Canada.
 Times have changed and Yorkville is now considered one of the most expensive streets in the world, and this is easily believable with one quick stroll down the street!
 Yorkville has upscale shopping, fine dining and luxurious condos.
-It is also known to be the spot to catch a celebrity or two, because many A-listers make Yorkville a must-visit when they’re in town.
+It is also known to be the spot to catch a celebrity or two because many A-listers make Yorkville a must-visit when they’re in town.
 Some famed individuals, like Drake, have also chosen to make our neighbourhood their Canadian place of residence.

 New York City: This Yorkville is situated in a well-known area of Manhattan known as the Upper East-Side, one of the most affluent neighbourhoods in New York City.
-For the better part of the last several centuries, Yorkville was a middle to working-class neighbourhood, home to descendants from various countries like the Czech Republic, Slovakia, Ireland, Poland, Germany and Hungary.
+For the better part of the last several centuries, Yorkville was a middle to a working-class neighbourhood, home to descendants from various countries like the Czech Republic, Slovakia, Ireland, Poland, Germany and Hungary.
 Though Yorkville has seen a shift in demographics (from older families to students and young families) the old culture is still visible in the restaurants and shops.
 Famous landmarks in Yorkville include Carl Schurz Park and Gracie Mansion, and President Barack Obama lived there for a few years too back in the 80s.

-Toronto: Yorkville in Toronto is synonymous with high fashion, luxurious brands and wealth.
+Toronto: Yorkville in Toronto is synonymous with high fashion, luxury brands and wealth.
 It is home to some of the best shopping in Toronto, including Burberry, Prada, Gucci, Hugo Boss, Chanel, Hermès, Louis Vuitton, Holt Renfrew, Tiffany & Co., and Harry Rosen.
 It is exactly where Torontonians (and visiting guests) go to indulge in a little retail therapy.

 New York City: Fashionistas all over the world can attest to the shopping scene in Manhattan.
 Although Yorkville has escaped big brands like Fendi or Kate Spade, it is laden with thrift shops which carry some of the best brands to hit the city.
 They also boast a bustling retail area on 86th Street, which is home to the usual retail contenders.
 Bonus points: HANRO of Switzerland’s flagship store is in Yorkville – the first in North America.